architect-team/arcctl/src/environments/README.md

 ### Permament environments

 Permanent environments are long-running environments that will be constantly updated and contributed to.
-These environments persist beyond the lifecycle of the process and will be cleaned up manually.
+These environments persist beyond the lifecycle of the environment creation CLI process and will be cleaned up manually (or never).

 You can create an environment using `arcctl create environment`.
 The example below creates an environment called "production" on a datacenter called "my-datacenter":